Greece › Mykonos › Best Towns

 Staying at Super Paradise Beach

 Super Paradise is a beautiful sheltered cove with clear water, steep surrounding hills, expensive villas, and a party scene that builds from afternoon into night in peak season.
 The main beach club dominates much of the sand, while JackieO’ at the opposite end adds a stylish, LGBTQ-friendly energy and is one of the island’s best-known beach-club venues.
-This is a fun place to stay if you want beach parties at your doorstep, but it is not ideal for quiet nights, easy walks, or a broad choice of restaurants.

-The Best Hotel at Super Paradise Beach
+The Best Hotels at Super Paradise Beach

 - LYO Boutique • (Hotel phone: +30 22890 22535)